 Candidates must be holders of a Bachelor of Science in Geosciences and Environment, subject area Geology, awarded by the University of Lausanne or of a Bachelor of Science in Biology.

 Another degree or academic title may be judged equivalent and give access to the master’s degree course, with or without further conditions.

 Final enrolment date

 30 April.
 This programme starts at the autumn semester only.

 Candidates needing a visa to study in Switzerland : 28 February (this time limit is applicable to enrolment at the UNIL only).

-University studies develop, in addition to specific academic skills, a great many transverse skills such as : oral and written communication, critical, analytical and summarising faculties, abilities in research, the learning and transmission of knowledge, independence and the ability to make judgements in the field of specialisation and overlapping areas.
+University studies develop, in addition to specific academic skills, a great many transverse skills such as : oral and written communication, critical, analytical and summarising faculties, abilities in research, and so on.

 This panoply of skills, combined with specialist knowledge acquired in the course of studies, is excellent preparation for a wide range of employment opportunities, notably in the following fields :

 Subject to changes.